charlotte728/full-stack-bootcamp-wiki/JR_Web_FullStack12_Java_Note.md

 4. Open a pull request once it's ready
 5. Get review and update the feature branch
 6. Merge to master

+### Git Flow

+- Create a bug_fixing branch each time you want to fix a bug, unless the two bugs are quite small.
+- Deploy feature branch to release branch first, then to the master branch